 8. Red meat

 The good: Studies have shown those who eat more lean beef have higher levels of protein, zinc, potassium and B vitamins.
-It's also important to choose lean beef that hasn’t been processed.
+It's important to choose lean beef that hasn’t been processed.

 The good: Drinking an IPA may not be a bad idea now that we suspect the hops in beer act as inflammation fighters and can improve digestion.
 In addition to this, the high silicon-content of beer helps to promote strong bones.
-In various studies, scientists have found that those who drink about two beers per day are at a 25 percent lower risk of obtaining heart disease.
+In various studies, scientists have found that those who drink about two beers per day are at a 25 percent lower risk of getting heart disease.

 The bad: As we all know, beer isn’t the first thing you’d want to grab when you’re on a diet.
 It’s high in calories and can foster weight gain.
 It’s also important to remember that alcohol is addictive and can lead to liver disease if it’s over-consumed.